crystal-lang/crystal/_posts/2016-05-26-heroku-buildpack.md

 The above command will generate a random app name.
 Check the [docs](https://devcenter.heroku.com/articles/creating-apps) to give your app a name from the beginning.

-Before deploying, a thing needs to be changed.
+Before deploying, we need to make a small change.
 Heroku randomly assigns a port number to be used by the app.
-Thanks to be buildpack, this will be informed in `--port` option when running the application.
+Thanks to be buildpack, this will be informed in a `--port` option when running the application.

-So, add a `require "option_parser"` at the beginning of `src/heroku101.cr` and override the `port` variable default with
+So, add a `require "option_parser"` at the beginning of `src/heroku101.cr` and override the `port` variable default with:

 {% highlight ruby %}
 OptionParser.parse! do |opts|